afrench-1/afrench-1.github.io/_projects/F1_steering_wheel.md

 ### Custom PCB Distribution Board

-Due to the high number of controls on the wheel the wiring would be extremely complex, especially as I require a button matrix of diodes to consolidate the number of buttons into a manageable quantity for an Arduino Nano to process.
+Due to the high number of controls on the wheel the wiring would be extremely complex, especially as it requires a button matrix of diodes to consolidate the number of buttons into a manageable quantity for an Arduino Nano to process.
 To resolve this issue I decided to design a custom PCB wiring breakout board.
 This was the first time exploring PCB design and was a steep learning curve.
 Using video tutorials I was able to design my own custom board that fit my requirements.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">